Atharv777/plutonium-wallet/README.md

 # ☢️ Plutonium Wallet

 <br>
-Welcome to Plutonium Wallet, first Account Abstraction based Telegram wallet.
-Easily create wallets and do gasless transactions, bundled transactions, onramp, fund transfers, smart contract deployment, multi-account management.
-Scan QR codes for payments in crypto like just like UPI apps, making crypto mainstream.
+Welcome to Plutonium Wallet, the pioneering Telegram wallet built on Account Abstraction technology.
+Seamlessly create wallets and execute gasless transactions, bundled transactions, onramp services, fund transfers, smart contract deployment, and multi-account management.
+Utilize the convenience of scanning QR codes for cryptocurrency payments, akin to popular UPI apps, to contribute to the mainstream adoption of crypto.
 </b>
 </p>
 <blockquote align="center">built on <span style="color: #8b0000;">☕</span> at <a href="https://ethglobal.com/events/ethonline2023">ETH Online 2023</a>.</blockquote>